tomhe/rc.tomhe.net/f-22/index.md

 # Build instructions

-Use the [6mmFlyRC MiG-29 instruction manual](../docs/quick-build-mig-29.pdf).
-The build steps are the same.

 Follow [the instructions provided by 6mmFlyRC](../docs/quick-build-f-22-v2.pdf).
 There is also a [video build log](https://www.rcgroups.com/forums/showthread.php?797498-Profile-F-22-Video-Build-Log) by jetcaptain available.

 # Forum discussion